Kayamath

-Kayamath was a popular Indian soap opera that aired on Star Plus.
-The show started airing on 19 February 2007 replacing Kahiin To Hoga and ended on 12 March 2009.
-The show emphasized on how relationships change over the course of time and starred Shabbir Ahluwalia, Panchi Bora, Jay Bhanushali, and Sanjeeda Sheikh in lead roles.
+Kayamath was an Indian soap opera that aired on Star Plus.
+The show started airing on 19 February 2007, replacing Kahiin to Hoga, and ended on 12 March 2009.
+The show emphasized how relationships change over time.
+It starred Shabbir Ahluwalia, Panchi Bora, Jay Bhanushali, and Sanjeeda Sheikh in lead roles.

 Plot

 Brought up in the lap of luxury, Neev Shergill and Prachi Shah are oblivious to the harsh realities of life.
 Neev and Prachi's childhood friendship blossoms into love.
 On the other hand, friends turned lovers Milind Mishra and Ayesha Mehra have lived in poverty all their lives.

 Prachi and Ayesha become close friends.
 Meanwhile, Prachi's brother Alaap starts a relationship with Milind's sister Sukriti.
 Things turn ugly between Prachi and Milind's families when Alaap humiliates Sukriti and dumps her after a one-night stand.

 Prachi is about to marry a man named Varun but he turns out to be a fraud.
 Finally, as Neev and Prachi are about to be married, it is revealed that Prachi and Ayesha are half-sisters.
 Prachi's father Inder had an affair with Ayesha's mother Amrita but left her for his wife Premlata and their daughter Prachi.
 Amrita became mentally unstable but Inder could never accept Ayesha.

 Ayesha begins to resent Prachi.
 She takes over the Shah family's business empire and blackmails Neev into marrying her.
 Shortly after they get married, Prachi discovers that Inder's death was not an accident but a murder.

 Milind, who had moved to Turkey for work, re-enters as a millionaire.
 To teach Ayesha a lesson as well as to make Prachi pay for Alaap's misdeeds, he presents Prachi with a deal: he will help her find her father's murderer if she agrees to marry him.
 Prachi accepts.
 Milind and Prachi's marriage leaves Neev and Ayesha devastated.
 Milind uses Prachi to make Ayesha jealous, but when alone, mistreats her.
 Slowly, Milind starts respecting and caring for Prachi.
 Ayesha constantly attempts to create misunderstandings between them by implying that Prachi is cheating on him with Neev.
 Neev discovers Ayesha manipulated Prachi into breaking up with him and wants her back but she refuses.
 Milind and Prachi confess their feelings and consummate their marriage.